AI-Mentorship/TruthLens/README.md

 - Node.js (v14 or higher)
 - Python 3.8 or higher
 - Chrome/Chromium browser
+- Google Gemini API key (for AI analysis)

 ## Usage

-1. **Enable the extension** on supported e-commerce sites
+1. **Navigate** to a supported e-commerce site (Amazon, Walmart, etc.)
-2. **Toggle the switch** in the popup to activate analysis
-3. **Browse products** - TruthLens will automatically analyze visible products
+2. **Open the extension popup** and toggle it "On" if not already active
+3. **Select products** by checking the checkboxes that appear on product cards in search results
+4. **Click "Analyze Selected Products"** button (appears in bottom-right corner)
+5. **Wait for analysis** - Products will be analyzed sequentially (green checkmark = legit, red X = scam, orange dots = uncertain)
-4. **Click indicators** on products to see detailed analysis results
+6. **Click analysis indicators** on products to see detailed breakdown including:
+   - Legitimacy, scam, and uncertain percentages
+   - AI text and image generation analysis
+   - Review bonus status
+   - Complete analysis conclusion
-5. **View statistics** in the popup to track analysis across your session
+7. **View session statistics** in the popup showing total legit/scam/uncertain products analyzed

+**Note**: Analysis results are cached to prevent duplicate API calls.
+Each session can analyze up to 100 products before requiring a page refresh.

 ## Supported Websites
 - Amazon (all regions)
 - Walmart
 - eBay